Spanish Taxes for Non-Resident Property Owners

 I have Received Rental Income

 If you receive rental income, you need to pay income tax on your gross income (unless you live in the EU).
-This is paid at the end of the quarterly period during the year in question or (from tax year 2024 onwards) can be paid at the end of the year.
-Income received between January - March can be declared on a tax return by 20 April, income received during April - June should be declared by 20 July, and so on.
+This is paid by 20 January following the year in question.
 We can also prepare these returns for you (and pay the tax if required).
 Our fee to generate income tax forms is £39.95 per property.
 In the first instance, please complete our order form below, and we will then have an email exchange with you to collect the required information.

 Shall I apply for “residencia”?